BoyanXu/BoyanXu.github.io/_posts/2020-04-22-Learn-Math-read-note-exercise.md

     → Why should I take notes for a math book?

-    - Shorten the time to spend each time to construct a language system assisting thinking over problems that involves the axiomatic system presented in the book (construct your interpretation from your previous interpretation, sounds sweet right?)
+    - Shorten the time to spend each time on constructing a language system assisting thinking over problems which involves the axiomatic system presented in the book (construct your interpretation from your previous interpretation, sounds sweet right?)
-    - Shorten the time to spend each time to **debug** interpretation over modules
+    - Shorten the time to spend each time on **debugging** errorneous/inaccurate interpretation over modules

     → Why I should do Exercise after reading?